Red Guardian: Ultimate Marvel

 Two original incarnations of Red Guardian from Earth-1610 appear in the Ultimate Marvel imprint:

 Captain Russia

 Captain Russia is a Russian super-soldier based on Alexei Shostakov who possesses superhuman strength and durability and wields a makeshift shield created partially from human remains.
 Captain Russia battles Captain America, who kills him by stabbing him through the chest.

 Colonel Abdul al-Rahman

 Colonel Abdul al-Rahman is an Azerbaijani teenager and the leader of the Liberators who was transformed into a super-soldier by Russian scientists and wields a lightsaber-like weapon.
 As a member of the Liberators, al-Rahman operates as the Colonel.
 He is later killed by Captain America and Hulk.

 Ultimate Universe

-An alternate universe version of Alexei Shostakov from Earth-6160, simply known as Guardian, appears in Ultimate Wolverine as a member of the Opposition, a resistance against the Rasputin family.
+An alternate universe version of Alexei Shostakov, simply known as Guardian, appears in Ultimate Wolverine as a member of the Opposition, a resistance against the Rasputin family.